SAP/cloud-sdk-java/docs/blogs/oss-part1.md

 ![release-notes-vdm-deprecation.png](img/part1-release-notes-vdm-deprecation.png)

 In other cases, we decided to remove modules, but ensure the existing modules of version 4 would be compatible with the new version 5 of the SDK.
-So existing users could upgrade to the new version while keeping a select few modules of the old version.
+That way existing users could upgrade to the new version while keeping a select few modules of the old version.
-But this approach has some challenges (one has to keep maintaining the old modules and continuously ensure compatibility with the new version), we only did this for a few select cases that were small but important enough to justify the effort.
+But since this approach has some challenges (one has to keep maintaining the old modules and continuously ensure compatibility with the new version), we only applied this for a few select cases that were small but important enough to justify the effort.

 Overall, we had to evaluate each impacted feature case by case.
 That meant getting feedback from existing stakeholders, finding and evaluating any potential alternatives and ultimately making a decision.